relunctance/dgraph/wiki/content/get-started/index.md

 docker exec -it diggy dgraph-ratel
 ```

-The dgraph alpha listens on ports 8080 and 9080  with log output to the terminal.
+Dgarph Alpha listens on ports 8080 and 9080 with log output to the terminal.

-### Docker on Non Linux Distributions.
+### Docker on Non Linux Distributions

-File access in mounted filesystems is slower when using docker.
+File access in mounted filesystems is slower when using Docker.
 Try running the command `time dd if=/dev/zero of=test.dat bs=1024 count=100000` on mounted volume and you will notice that it's horribly slow when using mounted volumes.
-We recommend users to use docker data volumes.
-The only downside of using data volumes is that you can't access the files from the host, you have to launch a container for accessing it.
+We recommend users to use Docker data volumes.
+The only downside of using data volumes is that you can't access the files from the host, you have to launch a container to access volumes.

-{{% notice "tip" %}}If you are using docker on non-linux distribution, please use docker data volumes.{{% /notice %}}
+{{% notice "tip" %}}If you are using Docker on a non-Linux distribution, please use Docker data volumes.{{% /notice %}}

-Create a docker data container named *data* with dgraph/dgraph image.
+Create a Docker data container named *data* with the dgraph/dgraph image.
 ```sh
 docker create -v /dgraph --name data dgraph/dgraph
 ```

-Now if we run Dgraph container with `--volumes-from` flag and run Dgraph with the following command, then anything we write to /dgraph in Dgraph container will get written to /dgraph volume of datacontainer.
+Now if we run a Dgraph container with the `--volumes-from` flag and run Dgraph with the following command, then anything we write to /dgraph in the Dgraph container will get written to /dgraph in the data container.
 ```sh
 docker run -it -p 5080:5080 -p 6080:6080 --volumes-from data --name diggy dgraph/dgraph dgraph zero docker exec -it diggy dgraph alpha --lru_mb 2048 --zero localhost:5080